SHI-ASG-Lab/Ansible_AAP/README.md

 3. Deploy terraform code with
     - terraform init
     - terraform apply
-4. Enter the FQDN names of each vm, name of the resource group, admin account name & admin password when prompted and yes to deploy
+4. Enter the FQDN names of each vm, name of the resource group, admin account name & admin password when prompted and yes to deploy.
+The admin_public_ip prompt is asking for the public ip of the user who will be accessing.
+If it's you using this, then figure out your public ip and use that.
 5. Once the deployment is complete, close the cloud shell and navigate the newly created resource group.
 Copy the public ip address and connect via SSH
 6. Download the scripts from the repo to the home directory.
 Make each of the prep scripts executable with -  chmod +x prep*
 7. Run the first script with root  -  sudo ./prep_0_sudo.bash